About Egg Allergy

 Most kids with egg allergy have some of the reactions listed above, but a few may have a very strong reaction called anaphylaxis.
 This severe allergic reaction causes swelling of the mouth, throat, and airways leading to the lungs, resulting in breathing difficulty.
 In addition, there is a dangerous drop in blood pressure, which can make a child dizzy or pass out, and may quickly lead to shock.

-If your doctor suspects your child might have an egg allergy, he or she will probably refer you to an allergist or allergy specialist for further testing.
-The allergy specialist will ask things like how often your child has the reaction, the time it takes between eating a particular food and the start of the symptoms, and whether any other family members have allergies or conditions like eczema and asthma.
+If your doctor thinks your child might have an egg allergy, he or she will probably refer you to an allergist or allergy specialist for further testing.
+The allergy specialist will ask things like how often your child has the reaction, the time between eating the food and the start of symptoms, and whether any other family members have allergies or conditions like eczema and asthma.

-The allergy specialist may perform a skin test.
-This test involves placing liquid extracts of egg protein on a child's forearm or back, pricking the skin a tiny bit, and waiting to see if a reddish, raised spot forms, indicating an allergic reaction.
+The allergy specialist may do a skin test.
+This involves placing liquid extracts of egg protein on a child's forearm or back, pricking the skin a tiny bit, and waiting to see if a reddish, raised spot forms, indicating an allergic reaction.

-Your child will need to stop taking anti-allergy medications (such as over-the-counter antihistamines) 5 to 7 days before the skin test because they can interfere with the results.
-Most cold medications as well as some antidepressants may also affect skin testing.
-Check with the allergist's office if you're unsure about what medications need to be stopped and for how long.
+Your child will need to stop taking anti-allergy medicines (such as over-the-counter antihistamines) 5 to 7 days before the skin test because they can affect the results.
+Most cold medicines and some antidepressants also may affect skin testing.
+Check with the allergist's office if you're unsure about what medicines need to be stopped and for how long.

 If your child has a severe egg allergy — or any kind of serious allergy — your doctor may want you to carry a shot of epinephrine with you in case of an emergency.
 Epinephrine comes in an easy-to-carry container about the size of a large marker.
 It's easy to use — the doctor will show you how to give a shot to your child should you ever need to.

-If your child accidentally eats something with egg in it and starts having serious allergic symptoms, like swelling inside the mouth, chest pain, or difficulty breathing, give the shot right away to counteract the reaction while you wait for medical help.
+If your child accidentally eats something with egg in it and starts having serious allergic symptoms, like swelling inside the mouth, chest pain, or difficulty breathing, give the shot right away while you wait for medical help.
 Always call for emergency help (911) if your child has needed to use epinephrine.
-Besides keeping epinephrine in your home, briefcase or purse, also be sure it's at relatives' homes and at daycare or school.
+Besides keeping epinephrine in your home, briefcase, or purse, also be sure it's at relatives' and other caregivers' homes and at childcare or school.

-Also carry an over-the-counter antihistamine as this can help alleviate allergy symptoms in some kids.
+Also carry an over-the-counter antihistamine as this can help ease allergy symptoms in some kids.
 Antihistamines should be used in addition to the epinephrine and not as a replacement for the shot.